 An emergency medical condition is defined as a medical condition that requires immediate medical attention and could reasonably be expected to result in serious jeopardy to the patient’s health.

 Our lawyers may be able to help you file a lawsuit against the at-fault driver.
 You must have suffered serious and permanent injuries to be eligible to file a claim, including:

 - Traumatic brain injuries

 - Broken bones

 The insurance company may attempt to categorize your injuries as temporary and non-serious in nature.
-Our Tampa car accident attorneys can collect supporting evidence to establish that your injuries are serious enough to qualify you for additional compensation through a lawsuit.
+The collection of this supporting evidence will help establish that your injuries are serious enough to qualify you for additional compensation through a lawsuit.

-Injuries: Car accidents can cause death or cause serious and life-threatening injuries, including:
+Injuries: Automobile wrecks can cause death or cause serious and life-threatening injuries, including:

 - Traumatic brain injuries (TBI)